 New old tapes!
 Vol. 2 Part 2

-It's high time to check out the second magazine of tapes.
-Wouldn't you have read it yet here in part 1 I started looking at the tapes from the top magazine that you don't see in the photo here.
+It's about time to check out the second magazine of tapes.
+Wouldn't you have read it yet here in part 1 I started looking at the tapes from the top magazine which you don't see in the photo here.

 I walk through most of the tapes and tell what I find and what I think about it together with the photos.
 Let's not wait any longer and get started on part 2!